alexandros-georgantas/kotahi/FAQ.md

 HYPOTHESIS_ALLOW_TAGGING=true
 ```

-Your submission form must also contain a 'Manuscript source URI' field (internal name `submission.$sourceUri`), which should contain the URL of the page to be annotated.
+Your submission form must also contain a 'Manuscript source URI' field (internal name `$sourceUri`), which should contain the URL of the page to be annotated.

 Once these preliminaries are in place, there are two approaches to publishing to Hypothesis.
 Both can be used at the same time: